 Checking for null values

 Define default values for fields or check for null values.
 This ensures that you can submit the form.
-For example, if you define an optional option group field field and don't provide a default value, an error occurs when a user submits the form by mail.
-The email processor does not check for null value in the template.
+For example, if you define an option group field and do not provide a default value, an error will occur when a user submits the form by email.
+The email processor does not check for null values in the template.
 It is good practice to check for null values of any variables you call.

 You can check for null values and provide a default value in a Freemarker script like this:

 With message bundles a translator can work with a plain text file and doesn't need to touch the code.

 Magnolia requires everyone to use UTF-8 character encoding in

 Avoid hard-coded strings

 Avoid hard-coded strings exposed to visitors, editors or administrators.
 Always allow localization of texts displayed on the website and in Magnolia Shell.

 Create separate message bundles for template and UI labels

 Create separate message bundles for user interface labels and template labels.
 Don't store these two groups of text in the same properties files or message bundles.
 They are aimed at different audiences and have different localization requirements.